 ==Now for some credits==

 I'm gonna credit Nexion for putting the equivalent of part time (and sometimes full-time) job into this project.
 Credits for the creators of PC and Mac Wolfenstein 3D are pretty obvious.
 Moving on, Andy for his Second Encounter code base, although it's barely recognizable at this point.
 Ripper et al for SDL and ChaosEdit, Chris for the foundations of automap code, AlumiuN for the sound manager.
 Adam Biser for WDC and Greg Ewing for WolfEdit, the main Wolfenstein editors I used throughout the entire ordeal.
 Wayne Campbell and Clubey for their guides, tips and (in the second case) vast array of rare Mac mods and scenarios preserved on archive.org.
 MCS for sharing the SDL Macenstein code.
-Aryan, should he ever decide to do that thing I asked him for.
+Aryan, who finally decided to do that thing I asked him for and the results are brilliant.

 There will be, of course, credits for individual mods, but these will be placed in text files included with specific releases, alongside extant documentation.